seyuboglu/terra/README.md

 A Python package that transforms free-form research workflows into reproducible pipelines.

 ## 🚀 Getting started
 Using `terra` to track your research workflows begins with a simple decorator, `Task.make_task`!
 For example's sake, let's assume we're trying to train a model to classify plants of the genus _Iris_ (see [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris)).
 As a first step, let's write a function that downloads the dataset for this project.
-We'll turn it into a `terra.Task` using a decorator:
+We'll turn it into a `terra.Task` using the decorator:
 ```python
 from terra import Task
 import pandas as pd